 While there is no cure, there are sever treatment options available which could provide relief, comfort, and mobility.

 Cerebral palsy is not a progressive disorder.
 Symptoms of cerebral palsy remain the same throughout a person’s lifetime.
-If a person is afflicted with severe cerebral palsy sometimes they get worse over time from the accumulated stress of the disorder on their body.
+If a person is afflicted with severe cerebral palsy symptoms, sometimes they get worse over time—especially if symptoms are left untreated.

 No, cerebral palsy is not contagious.
-Cerebral palsy is a disorder, not a disease and cannot be passed from one person to another.
+Cerebral palsy is a neurological disorder, not a disease, and cannot be passed from one person to another.
 Close proximity to a person with cerebral palsy is not harmful.
 There is no need to be cautious or fearful of people with cerebral palsy.

-The symptoms of cerebral palsy can be managed by various types of cerebral palsy therapy.
+The symptoms of cerebral palsy can be managed by various types of treatments.
 Even though cerebral palsy can’t be cured, many steps can be taken to help increase quality of life.

 Drugs and surgery help release muscle tenseness.
 Assistive technology makes it easier for people with cerebral palsy to move around.
 Occupational therapy is useful in helping people with cerebral palsy to learn how to care for themselves as much as possible.